Building a Wheelchair-Accessible Home

 In addition, all exterior doors should be zero entry which means I could drive my wheelchair over the door sill without a bump.
 This also meant removing the sliding glass door to the backyard and replacing it with a glass French door.

 Sliding glass doors are impossible for wheelchairs unless you want to rip the frame out of the wall with your tires.

-Another custom request was to pour extra concrete on the front porch so it was level with the door and eliminated a step up to go inside.
+Another custom request was to pour extra concrete on the front porch to level with the door and eliminate a step up to go inside.

 Besides that, the house came with a path from the driveway to the porch but there would be at least 3 steps.
 I asked the builder to not pour the concrete path so I wouldn’t have to tear it up after I moved in.

 I then hired my own landscaper to design a concrete ramp that was aesthetically pleasing and elevated up to the porch.
 We then decorated it with beautiful plants so nobody knows it’s a wheelchair ramp.